How To Use Powdered Eggs

 Note: The package states that it contains an oxygen absorber that needs to be discarded.
 It also indicates that the opened container should be stored in the refrigerator for up to six months.
 The package also states that the product is gluten-free, which makes sense if it only contains egg products.
 But it also says the processing equipment is not used for any gluten or nut-based products.
 Just be aware, since it is designed for use with various flours, if gluten is an issue for your family you’ll need to use gluten-free flour when mixing with this egg powder.

 Do I recommend this one?
-No.
+No, based on the short shelf life.

-Shelf Life: One-year unopened, 6 months opened (keep in refrigerator).
+Shelf Life: One year unopened, 6 months opened (keep in refrigerator).

-4. Sonstegard All Purpose Egg Mix
+4. Sonstegard All-Purpose Egg Mix

 This Sonstegard All Purpose Egg Mix is formulated a little differently than the egg powders listed above since it’s referred to as a “mix.”
 It’s designed to be used much the same way as the powders when used as a whole egg substitute in things like pancakes, waffles, muffins, and other recipes calling for eggs.